wavefrontHQ/help/cloud_integrations_add_gcp.md

 * Giving that account viewer privileges
 * Downloading a JSON private key

-To register a Google Cloud Platform (GCP) integration you need a JSON key.
+To register a Google Cloud Platform (GCP) integration you need the JSON key.

 1. Provide the necessary information for establishing a trust relationship and click **Next**.
    1. In the **Name** text box, enter a meaningful name.